Skip to footer content

 IronPDF

-In addition to this, IronPDF also supports conversion from other file formats, protecting PDFs with a password, digital signing, merging and splitting PDF documents.
+In addition to this, IronPDF also supports conversion from other file formats, protecting PDFs with a password, digital signing, merging, and splitting PDF documents.

-How to Read PDF files in Java
+How to Read PDF Files in Java

 Prerequisites

 1. JDK - Java Development Kit is required for building and running Java programs.
-If it is not installed, download it from Oracle Website.
+If it is not installed, download it from the Oracle Website.

 4. IronPDF - Finally, IronPDF is required to read the PDF file in Java.
 This needs to be added as a dependency in your Java Maven Project.
-Include the IronPDF artifact along with slf4j dependency in the pom.xml file as shown in the example below:
+Include the IronPDF artifact along with the slf4j dependency in the pom.xml file as shown in the example below:

 <dependency>